 Click here for more information on deemed rates

 Find out more about the Gas Supply Deemed Contract Scheme here.

-Click here to view our previous out of contract and deemed tariff rates.
+Click on the links below to view our previous out of contract and deemed tariff rates:

 If you’re currently being charged out of contract or deemed tariff rates for your gas or electricity supply, your current supplier cannot prevent you from switching to a new supplier, or charge a termination fee for moving.
 Also, you do not need to give any form of notice to cancel an out of contract or deemed tariff contract.

 For more information on out of contract and deemed tariff rates give the Gazprom Energy team a call today on 0161 837 3395.